AdaptiveCpp/AdaptiveCpp/doc/runtime-spec.md

-# Open SYCL runtime specification
+# AdaptiveCpp runtime specification

-The Open SYCL runtime library follows the requirements of a SYCL runtime library as described in the SYCL specification.
-The following specification assumes the SYCL specification, but expands on it where Open SYCL provides stronger or slightly different guarantees.
+The AdaptiveCpp runtime library follows the requirements of a SYCL runtime library as described in the SYCL specification.
+The following specification assumes the SYCL specification, but expands on it where AdaptiveCpp provides stronger or slightly different guarantees.
 It is assumed that the reader is at least familiar with the SYCL programming model.

-## Open SYCL buffer-accessor model
+## AdaptiveCpp buffer-accessor model

 ### Buffer behavior